jtomori/vex_tutorial/README.md

 	a += 10;
 	//b += 10; // uncommenting this line will result in error c = a;
-	c += 4; // even though arguments are passed as references, they are not true references, c is still independent from a }
+	c += 4; // even though arguments are passed by reference, they are not true references, "c" is still independent from "a" }

 // a function returning float value